Table of Content :

 Increase your Reload Speed by 60%.

-Chronos does not benefit Io too much - chances are if you get caught off-guard, 3 seconds off your Leap for whooping 2400 credits isn't doing you any justice; neither it helps Moonlight's resource bar in any way.
+Chronos does not benefit Io too much - chances are if you get caught off-guard, 3 seconds off your Leap isn't doing you any justice; neither it helps Moonlight's resource bar in any way.
 You are much better off grabbing another item from the list above.

-Deft Hands also shares the same reasoning - there are other items that give Io much more value, and considering she already has a rather fast reload animation, it's just not needed.
+Deft Hands also shares the same reasoning - there are other items that give Io much more value, and considering she already has a rather fast reload animation, it's just not needed (even if you rock Garden in your cards).